When couple travel becomes solo travel; breaking up on the road

 Solo travelling is a completely different kettle of fish.
 I used to feel anxious at the thought of entering a room on my ones or even sitting in a corner to work alone, but 3 weeks of travelling solo has made me realise just how friendly everyone is towards me.
 And no, it’s not about being single – lots of the friends I’m making have partners back home – there’s just a new openness to making friends, and being alone is the best way to signal your mutual openness to it.

 At the end of the day, humans are scared of rejection, and they are intimidated by travel couples who they assume might only want their own company to be romantic or whatever (but this is so incorrect for most backpacking couples!).

 I’ve formed amazing friendships during my solo travels, and travelled extensively with people I met along the way.
 With this type of travel, you have the ability to essentially ditch and avoid anyone you don’t get on with, so you have the confidence that those around you actually appreciate your company.

 Going solo after our break-up whilst travelling has made me less keen on getting off the beaten track and exploring the unknown, but perhaps over time I’ll get more confident with this.
-I accept that I’m in a fragile time and I need to give myself small challenges without completely diving into the deep end.
+Solo travel gets less and less scary every day, but I accept that I’m in a fragile time and I need to give myself small challenges without completely diving into the deep end.